CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M05A-HOL-Power-Apps-in-Teams.md

 ### Task 1: Create a team

+In this task you will, create a private team named Central IT, add Lab Users 01–10 as members, and promote them to co-owners.

 1. Navigate to **Microsoft Teams**, using the following link https://teams.microsoft.com/v2/.

 1. If prompted, log in with the lab credentials.